AlexBocken/bibel/README.md

 ### AUR

-If you're running an arch-based distro you can get bibel from the AUR.
-So for example using yay, it's a simple
+if you're running an arch-based distribution you can get bibel from the AUR. so for example using yay, it's a simple

 ```bash
     yay -S bibel-git